-Determining the appropriate sums to insure is a significant responsibility for those who have the oversight of management and maintenance of property.
-It reflects the strategy of the Methodist entity - what is the intention for the future if this particular building was lost?
-Where properties are 'listed' by the Historic Places Trust or in local body district plans as historic or heritage properties, the costs of repair can, in some cases, be much greater than the cost of replacement, and specialist valuations may be needed in such instances.
+Determining the appropriate sums to insure is a significant responsibility for those who have oversight of the management and maintenance of a property.
+It reflects the strategy of the Methodist entity; what is the intention for the future if this particular building was lost?
+Where properties are 'listed' by the Historic Places Trust or in local body district plans as historical or heritage properties, the costs of repair can, in some cases, be much greater than the cost of replacement, and specialist valuations may be needed in such instances.